 - Authentication: it prevents petty “middleman” attacks, which means that your guests won’t be able to be tricked into thinking they’re providing you with their personal information when they’re really giving it to a scammer.

 What is an SSL Certificate?

-A SSL Certificate is a security certificate provided by a tier (the Certificate Authority) trusted by the electronic devices (Computers, phones, etc.) and it guarantees that the certificate owner has been authenticated and verified.
+An SSL Certificate is a security certificate provided by a tier (the Certificate Authority) trusted by the electronic devices (computers, phones, etc.) and it guarantees that the certificate owner has been authenticated and verified.